artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 graphics card.
 The browser may be able to parse the 3D declarations but may not be able to properly instruct the graphics card in how to render your page.
-There are many possible outcomes from rendering with the graphics card.
-The page may render with lines across it or the page may render but then crash the browser after a couple seconds.
-Any 'feature detection' approach would flag these as 'supports CSS3 3d transforms' but that is not acceptable.
+There are many possible outcomes from rendering with the graphics card: The page may render with lines across it (Safari 4) or the page may render but then crash the browser after a couple seconds (Safari on iOS4).
+Any 'feature detection' approach would unacceptably flag these as 'supports CSS3 3d transforms'.
 This is one case where 'feature detection' fails and user agent sniffing (and lots of testing) wins.

 Most feature detection assumes a 'supports' or 'does not support' binary.
 This is not the case with css 3d transforms - there is a